argahsuknesib/EMSE_FrontEnd_Cours/3_vue/presentation/slides.md

 # Assignment

-The assignment is due on wednesday, January the 13th.
+The assignment is due on thursday, January the 14th, at midnignt (evening).

 You will work in groups of 3.
 Register your groups of work here : <https://docs.google.com/spreadsheets/d/16LaaPem10MlZlZ5mOGlRzWxZM9DHsk24gNPkUaN2oz8/edit#gid=0>